-- Be patient and kind with yourself as your actively work on changing your internal (thoughts, beliefs, emotions, perceptions) and external (physical) choices.
+- Be patient and kind with yourself as you actively work on changing your internal (thoughts, beliefs, emotions, perceptions) and external (physical) choices.

 - Monitor your internal world as you introduce new choices so you can identify barriers to change early.

-- Observe your barriers to change, such as emotions, beliefs and unhealthy foods in the cupboard, without judgement.
+- Observe your barriers to change, such as emotions, beliefs and unhealthy foods in the cupboard, without judgment.

 The Eating for You book and workbook provide space to explore and transform your inner self-talk.

 Step 2 – Identify your Priorities

 What are your priorities for your health this year?